NiklasMerz/cordova-plugin-fingerprint-aio/README.md

   * When **disableBackup** is false
      * iOS: `"Use PIN"`
      * Android: `"Use Backup"` (Because backup could be anything pin/pattern/password ..haven't figured out a reliable way to determine lock type yet [source](https://stackoverflow.com/questions/7768879/check-whether-lock-was-enabled-or-not/18720287))
 * __disableBackup__: If `true` remove backup option on authentication dialogue.
 Default: `false`.
 This is useful if you want to implement your own fallback.
+NOTE: it will be disabled on Android
 * __cancelButtonTitle__: For cancel button on Android
 * __confirmationRequired__ (**Android**): If `false` user confirmation is NOT required after a biometric has been authenticated .
 Default: `true`.
 See [docs](https://developer.android.com/training/sign-in/biometric-auth#no-explicit-user-action).
 * __secret__: String secret to encrypt and save, use simple strings matching the regex [a-zA-Z0-9\-]+